5 tips to relieve joint pain

 5. Hot or Cold Therapy

-Use of heat or ice can help ease a variety of ailments.
+The use of heat or ice can help ease a variety of ailments.
 For joints, warm water can help keep joints loose and free of pressure.
 Ice, on the other hand, helps reduce swelling and can keep you moving when joint pain strikes.
 Use of both hot and cold can help keep your joints healthy and pain-free.

-Many of the methods above have been proven to improve joint function or reduce joint pain; they are not, however, 100% effective.
+Many of the methods above have been proven to improve joint function or reduce joint pain.
+They are not, however, 100% effective.
 Joint replacement is a viable option for those whose symptoms were not remedied by the above treatments.
 If you or a relative has struggled with joint pain or limited joint function and normal treatments aren’t working, it may be time to call the specialist!

 For more information, call: 317.455.1064